1–2 spots available for Q2 · Claim yours

 • Lowest resource cost per request; cheaper hosting at scale

-• Excellent concurrency model (goroutines and channels)
+• Strong concurrency model (goroutines and channels)

 • Simple deployment: a single compiled binary